reStructuredText¶

 For instance, in a documentation generated by Sphinx you can add

-function which register bibgen to your conf.py
+a setup() function which register bibgen to your conf.py

 file: